FlowFuse/docker-compose/README.md

 This is a basic Node-RED image with the FlowForge Lanucher and the required Node-RED plugins to talk to the FlowForge Platform.

 This is the container you can customise for your deployment.

+#### flowforge/file-server

+This holds the Object Store used to allow persistent file storage for Projects running on Docker

 ## Configuration